toskip/crawler/README.md

 18/01/09:multithread completed

-multiprocessing is a little bit faster but the queue used to share urls among processes is wierd
+multiprocessing is a little bit faster but the queue used to share urls among processes is weird